keithasaurus/koda-validate/README.md

 ## Tour
-Here are some noteworthy aspects of Koda Validate explained in more detail.
+Here are some noteworthy parts of Koda Validate explained in more detail.

 ### RecordValidator
 `RecordValidator` is a flexible way to validate a dictionary into some other form (or back into a dictionary, if desired).
 It